istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 {{< /text >}}

 The above policy explicitly lists the allowed path (`/public`).
-This means the request path must be exactly the same as `/public` to let the request allowed by the policy.
+This means the request path must be exactly the same as `/public` to allow the request.
 Any other requests will be rejected by default eliminating the risk of unknown normalization behavior causing policy bypass.

 The following is an example using the `DENY-with-negative-matching` pattern to achieve the same result: